Battle of Fort Pitt: Battle

-On April 15, 1885 Cree fighters descended on Fort Pitt.
-They intercepted a small police scouting party, killing a constable, wounding another, and captured a third.
-Surrounded and outnumbered, garrison commander Francis Dickens (son of famed novelist Charles Dickens) capitulated and agreed to negotiate with the attackers.
-Big Bear released the police officers under Dickens's control but kept the townspeople as hostages and destroyed the fort.
+On April 15, 1885, Cree fighters arrived at Fort Pitt during the North-West Rebellion.
+They intercepted a North-West Mounted Police scouting party, killing one constable, wounding another, and capturing a third.
+Garrison commander Francis Dickens (son of novelist Charles Dickens) concluded that his force was outnumbered and entered negotiations.
+Big Bear released the captured police officers but detained the civilian inhabitants and destroyed the fort.